 It’s always a good practice to group related questions using survey blocks.
 Survey blocks help create a well-ordered flow for your surveys and make it easier for the respondents to answer them.
 Respondents can easily focus on one area of your concept without any distractions and provide accurate and insightful feedback.

 Likert scales are rating scales with an odd-numbered series of answer choices, usually between five to seven.
 You can include Likert scale questions in your survey to ask the respondents to rate their opinion on a five- or seven-point scale from “strongly agree” to “strongly disagree.”
-Using Likert scale questions creates a consistent design for your survey, making it easier for respondents to answer them.
+Using Likert scale questions creates a consistent design for your survey, making it easier for respondents to answer.
 Moreover, it’s easier to analyze the data collected using Likert scales.

 “A picture is worth a thousand words.”
 This idiom is true when you want respondents to provide feedback about a visual concept.
 Logo testing is a good example where it makes sense to use images instead of text.
 You can display different concepts of your logo design to your respondents and select the one they like best.
 This negates any bias and provides easily digestible results.

 It’s essential to include demographic questions in your survey to ensure that the respondents are part of your target audience.
 You may receive negative feedback about your concept.
-However, it may not be a reflection on the concept itself.
+However, it may not be a reflection on the idea itself.
 Rather the respondent may not be part of your customer base and isn’t interested in your product.
 It’s essential to have demographic survey questions to ensure your concept will be successful with your ideal customers.

 Concept testing use cases

 Here are some of the most common use cases where concept testing can be applied: